 - Congregations that have faithfully paid apportionments and conference obligations.

 - Congregations that do not have Administrative/Church Council support.

 - Congregations that do not meet deadlines.

-- Congregations that cannot demonstrate capacity for the ministry requested.
+- Congregations that cannot demonstrate the capacity for the ministry requested.
 Capacity includes personnel, space, time, need and congregational involvement.
-Outstanding loan balances will be added to new requests.

-- Congregations that do not follow through on required benchmark reporting including an annual audit, annual statistical report, pastor/church evaluation and required charge conference forms;
+- Congregations that do not follow through on required benchmark reports including an annual audit, annual statistical report, pastor/church evaluation and required charge conference forms.